Final Fantasy IV: Re-releases

 In addition to its original release, Final Fantasy IV has been remade into many different versions.
 The first of these was Final Fantasy IV Easy Type, a modified version of the game which was released for the Super Famicom in Japan.
 In this version, the attack powers of weapons have been enhanced, while the protective abilities of certain spells and pieces of armor are amplified.
 The American release is partially based on Easy Type.

 A PlayStation port debuted in Japan on March 21, 1997.
 Ported by Tose and published by Square, it was designed and directed by Kazuhiko Aoki, supervised by Fumiaki Fukaya, and produced by Akihiro Imai.
 This version is identical to the original game, although minor tweaks introduced in the Easy Type are present.
 The most notable changes in the PlayStation release are the inclusion of a full motion video opening and ending sequence, the ability to move quickly in dungeons and towns by holding the Cancel button, and the option of performing a "memo" save anywhere on the world map.
-On March 11, 1999, this version was released a second time in Japan as part of the Final Fantasy Collection package, which also included the PlayStation versions of Final Fantasy V and Final Fantasy VI.
+This version was released a second time in Japan in March 1999 as part of the Final Fantasy Collection package, which also included the PlayStation versions of Final Fantasy V and VI.
 Fifty-thousand limited edition copies of the collection were also released and included a Final Fantasy-themed alarm clock.

 The PlayStation port was later released with Chrono Trigger in North America as part of Final Fantasy Chronicles in 2001 and with Final Fantasy V in Europe and Australia as part of Final Fantasy Anthology in 2002.
 The English localizations feature a new translation, although certain translated lines from the previous localization by Kaoru Moriyama, such as "You spoony bard!", were kept, as they had become fan favorites.
 A remake for the WonderSwan Color, with few changes from the PlayStation version, was released in Japan on March 28, 2002.
 Character sprites and backgrounds were graphically enhanced through heightened details and color shading.